Last updated: 22/04/2022

 8. Do I need to pay my rent?

 Yes, but we know that these are going to be testing times so we ask that you keep us informed of your circumstances so that we can help and support you to deal with unexpected changes you may have.

 6. What about getting benefits advice?

-We can give benefits advice as normal but this service will now be delivered over the phone, via email and via video appointments, please contact us if you need help claiming your Universal Credit or other benefits.
+We can give benefits advice as normal including visiting customers at home, over the phone, via email and via video appointments.
+Please contact us if you need help claiming your Universal Credit or other benefits.

 15. I am experiencing problems paying my council tax, what should I do?

 Please call Pembrokeshire County Council – Council Tax Department on 01437 764551 for assistance

 18. How can I pay my rent without coming into the office?